Tree Preservation Orders (TPOs)

 If a TPO has been applied to a tree on a property, the owner will have been informed at the time the order was made.
 If the purchase of a property is made after the order came into force, the order should be revealed on the property search at the time of purchase.

-A tree can be checked to see if it has a preservation order by contacting the tree protection officer on 01603 212546.
-Planning services keep a register of all orders which is available for inspection.
+Planning services keep a register of all TPOs which is available for inspection.
 There is also a register of authorised works to protected trees.
-Please contact the tree protection officer.
+Please contact the tree protection officer on 01603 212546 for more information.

 Asking for a tree to be protected